AlgoTradingHub/theplatform-book/source/verbs/indexing/dot.md

 o)
 ```

-Works like a value for a list with a verb or lambda at the beginning.
+Works like a monadic value for a list with a verb or lambda at the beginning.

 ```o
 o). ({x+y};1;2)